Whitedragon115/mdFury/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Here's how you can help make mdBin even better:
+Here's how you can help make mdFury even better:

 ### Getting Started